sharkrf/osp-http-api/README.md

 ### info.cgi

-Allows you to query general info about the openSPOT box.
+Allows you to query (GET) general info about the device.
 *blver* is the bootloader version. *uid* is the device unique ID in hexadecimal.
 *uptime* is in seconds. *locked_to_country* is set to the country's ISO code if there's a lock active on the current device.

 Response:
 ```json